How to open a company in Malaysia

 , which has to be proposed by the shareholders of the new company, is registered at the SSM

 by following several rules; for example, it is recommended that the trading name should be formed from a maximum of 50 characters, and that includes the spaces between words.
-It is important to know that several business names are not accepted, as prescribed by the local legislation; our team of company formation agents
+It is important to know that several business names are not accepted, as prescribed by the local legislation; our team of agents specialized in company formation in Malaysia

 can offer more information on these trading names.